wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-overview/includes/3-collaboration.md

 ### Virtual visits

-In the current COVID-19 pandemic, many patients might prefer to visit their medical providers virtually rather than in-person.
+In the current COVID-19 pandemic, many patients might prefer to visit their medical providers rather than in person.
 Video conferencing provides a way for clinicians to provide high-quality, personalized, and affordable consultations.
 Using the complete meetings platform in Microsoft Teams, providers will be able to schedule, manage, and conduct virtual visits with patients.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the visit clinic view with ](../media/virtual-visits.png)](../media/virtual-visits.png#lightbox)